Marathesium: The Ephesus connection

 Admiralty Chart No. 1546 of 1898.
 The coast of north Ionia can be read by expanding the top of the chart.

 Pseudo-Skylax lists Marathesion as a place in Lydia.
 The language is equivocal: "...
 Ephesos and port, Marathesion ...."
 Either Marathesion is in apposition to port, meaning it is the port of Ephesos, or Marathesion is in series, meaning Ephesos has some unknown port, but Marathesion is not part of it.
 Stephanos of Byzantium mentioning Marathesion says in a second sentence "It is a city of the Ephesians."
 Both points of view are represented in the works of modern scholars.

 Ephesus was originally placed on the lower slopes of a 300 m NE-SW mountain, Bülbüldağ, on the south coast of the estuary of the Cayster River, then deep water.
 It was able to maintain its position as a deep-water port until about 750 BC.
 At that time the island of Syrie (Korudağ), located before the mouth of the Cayster, was still free of silt.
 (Note: Figure 2 is a map showing the shorelines at various times as isochrons.
-Note that aggradation procedes down the river at first and then also from Ephesus outward.
+Note that aggradation proceeds down the river at first and then also from Ephesus outward.
 The roadways of Ephesus extend to the NW to try and reach an ever-receding shoreline, while the canal sponsored by Nero attempts to bypass the river, which was not very navigable by that time.
 At last the population deserted Ephesos in favor of New Ephesos.)